More Oil - Less Water & Gas

-With lowering the WC, the oil production and recovery can be increased significantly.
-In horizontal wells with slotted / perforated liner water breakthrough will normally start after a few weeks/months after start-up due to the high mobility ratio, toe-heel effect and permeability variations.
+By lowering a well’s WC, oil production and recovery can be significantly increased.
+In horizontal wells with slotted or perforated liners, water breakthrough will typically start just a few weeks or months after start-up due to three main factors:

-Inflow Control Devices (ICD) has demonstrated that it can balance the influx along the wellbore, and hence delay the water breakthrough.
-However, when the breakthrough occurs, the water is still increasing rapidly.
+Conventional inflow control devices (ICDs) can balance the influx along a wellbore, delaying water breakthrough.
+However, when the breakthrough occurs, the water is no longer manageable.